fogfish/fogfish.github.io/about.md

 ### Real-time Consumer Engagement

 High-resolution, real-time consumer analytics to trace behavior and make immediate decision while consumer interacts with user experience.
 The system is enhanced with machine learning algorithms to automatically respond on consumer demand.
+Please see [my post](/2015/03/17/real-time-consumer-engagement.html) about this subject.

 ### Time-Series Database as a Service